varun-devops/Screen-Draw/README.md

 - Add text to your drawings
 - Clear drawings without exiting
 - Global hotkey activation (F9)
+- Option to start with Windows
+- Minimal resource usage

 ## Installation

-### Windows Installer
+### Windows Installer (Recommended)

-1. Download the latest installer from the [Releases](https://github.com/YourUsername/WebTroopScreenDraw/releases) page
+1. Download the latest installer from the [Releases](https://github.com/varun-devops/Screen-Draw/releases) page
-2. Run the installer and follow the instructions
+2. Run the `WebtroopsScreen Draw_Setup_1.0.0.exe` installer
+3. During installation, you can choose:
+   - Create desktop shortcut
+   - Create Start Menu shortcuts
+   - Start automatically with Windows
+   - Register the global hotkey (F9)
-3. Launch WebtroopsScreen Draw from the Start menu or desktop shortcut
+4. Launch WebtroopsScreen Draw from the Start menu or desktop shortcut
-4. Press F9 to activate drawing mode
+5. Press F9 to activate drawing mode

 ### From Source